IPL-UV/IPL-UV.github.io/content/people/alumni/qiang_wang.md

   img: qiangwang.webp
 ---

-My background and expertise is on microwave remote sensing for soil moisture estimation, and agricultural applications, from estimating crop health and soil properties.
+When I was at ISP, my background and expertise were in microwave remote sensing for soil moisture estimation and agricultural applications, including estimating crop health and soil properties.